 PCR and Multiplex PCR

-Polymerase chain reaction (PCR) is used to amplify or copy a segment of RNA or DNA (nucleic acids).
-The target nucleic acid is copied using two synthetic primers (oligonucleotides) that bind to the sequence and then make new target sequences to a level of detection.
-There are usually about 30-35 cycles.
+Polymerase chain reaction (PCR) amplifies or copies a segment of RNA or DNA (nucleic acids).
+The target nucleic acid is copied using two synthetic primers (oligonucleotides) that bind to the sequence and then make new target sequences to a detection level.
+There are usually about 30–35 cycles.

 Real-time PCR (qPCR) is a quantitative method that uses fluorescent primers to determine the number of copies of the original target segment in the sample.
-This is used primarily for viral loads in chronic viral infections such as HIV and Hepatitis.
+It is mainly used to determine viral loads in chronic viral infections such as HIV and Hepatitis.

-Reverse transcriptase PCR (RT-PCR) is used to convert the RNA segments into cDNA segments.
-This method measures the amplified product and is unable to detect the original amount of the sample genome.
+Reverse transcriptase PCR (RT-PCR) converts the RNA segments into cDNA segments.
+This method measures the amplified product and cannot detect the original amount of the sample genome.

-Multiplex PCR, as the name implies, targets more than one sequence that is being amplified at the same time in a single reaction.
-While the internal amplification controls ensure the negative result accuracy, this mixing of primers can cause cross-reactions if the genome sections used in the test are too large.
+As the name implies, multiplex PCR targets more than one sequence being amplified simultaneously in a single reaction.
+While the internal amplification controls ensure the accuracy of the negative result, this mixing of primers can cause cross-reactions if the genome sections used in the test are too large.